2017 Barcelona attacks: Cambrils attack

 At about 21:30 on 17 August, Houssaine Abouyaaqoub, Omar Hichamy, Mohamed Hichamy, Moussa Oukabir, and Said Aalla were seen on a security camera at a local shop purchasing four knives and one axe.

-At around 1:00 am on 18 August in Cambrils, the five men drove an Audi A3 automobile into a crowd of pedestrians before it rolled over at the intersection of Passeig Miramar, Passeig Marítim, and Rambla de Jaume I streets.
+At around 1:00 am on 18 August in Cambrils, the five men drove an Audi A3 automobile into a crowd of pedestrians before it rolled over after crashing with a Mossos d'Esquadra police car conducting a checkpoint at the intersection of Passeig Miramar, Passeig Marítim, and Rambla de Jaume I streets.
+The crash left one police officer injured.
 The five individuals inside were wearing fake suicide vests and attacked bystanders with knives.
-They stabbed a 63-year-old Spanish woman to death and injured six other people in the attack, including a Cuban tourist and a police officer.
+They stabbed a 63-year-old Spanish woman to death and injured six other people in the attack.

 A police officer shot and killed four of the assailants, while a fifth died of his injuries hours later.
 Bystanders filmed one of the assailants being shot by police as he ran towards them.
 The men were linked to the Barcelona attack according to the police.

 Subirats

-On 21 August, police shot and killed Younes Abouyaaqoub in an area of vineyards near the train tracks, thanks to the call of a neighbor of the town warning that there was a stranger in the vicinity of the town who could be the terrorist from Las Ramblas.
+On 21 August, in the municipality of Subirats, police shot and killed Younes Abouyaaqoub in an area of vineyards near the train tracks.
+They were alerted by a neighbor of the town, who warned that there was a stranger in the town's vicinity who could be Abouyaaqoub.